MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 - The **Display Name** field is a built-in attribute.
 - The **Loyalty Number** is a custom attribute with a free-form entry field that accepts a numeric integer.
 You can configure this format using the **Int** data type and **NumericTextBox** user input type.
 - The **Add me to the Woodgrove mailing list** value is a single-select checkbox.
 You can configure this format using the **Boolean** data type, which defaults to the **CheckboxSingleSelect** user input type.
-- The **Terms and conditions** custom attributes consist of a series of checkboxes that allow for multiple selections.
+- The **Terms and conditions** custom attribute consists of a series of one or more checkboxes that allow for multiple selections.
 The checkbox text supports Markdown language so you can add hyperlinks to more content, such as your terms of use and privacy policy.
 You can configure this format using a **String** data type and **CheckboxMultiSelect** user input type.

 Other input types are available, including radio buttons and free-form text entry fields.
 Learn how to [create custom user attributes](#create-custom-user-attributes) in this article.